pelicanmapping/rocky/README.md

 This section will talk about Map data and SRS's.

 # Entities
-Rocky has a set of built-in primitives for displaying map annotations:
+Rocky has a set of built-in primitives for displaying objects on the map.

 * Icon - a 2D billboarded image
 * Label - a text string